 Omission or falsification of documentation or information required to be submitted to the Director pursuant to any provisions of 454 CMR 28.00.

 Failure to comply with the applicable provisions of M.G.L. c.
-149 or 111F, 454 CMR 28.00, M.G.L. c.
-111, §§ 189A through 199B, or rules or orders issued thereunder.
+149 or M.G.L. c.
+111F, 454 CMR 28.00, or rules or orders issued thereunder.

 Failure to comply with laws, rules and regulations relating to occupational or public health and safety and environmental protection.